-Steam Clean (model B)
+Steam Clean

-The Steam Clean feature offers a chemical free and time saving method to assist in the routine cleaning of small and light soils.
+The Steam Clean feature offers a chemical free and time saving method to assist in the routine cleaning of light soils.
+For heavier baked on soils use the Self Clean feature.

-- Do not add bleach, ammonia, oven cleaner, or any other abrasive household cleaners to the water used for Steam Clean. - Before cleaning any part of the oven, be sure all controls are turned off and the oven is cool.
+Do not add bleach, ammonia, oven cleaner, or any other abrasive household cleaners to the water used for Steam Clean.

+Before cleaning any part of the oven, be sure all controls are turned off and the oven is cool.
 The oven may be hot and can cause burns.

 Be sure the oven is level and cool before starting Steam Clean.
 If the oven temperature is above room temperature a triple beep will be heard and the function will not start.
-Steam Clean produces best results when started with a cool oven.
+Steam Clean produces best results when started with a cool oven